jgcobb3/vagrant-geoserver/README.md

 # vagrant.geowave
-A Vagrant environment for deploying Geoserver.
+A Vagrant environment for deploying Geoserver 2.7.0.

 Vagrant and Ansible must be installed.
 =======